First Hawaiian Bank

 First Hawaiian, Inc. is a bank holding company headquartered in Honolulu, Hawaiʻi.
-Its principal subsidiary, First Hawaiian Bank, founded in 1858, is Hawaiʻi’s oldest and largest financial institution headquartered in Honolulu, Hawaii, at the First Hawaiian Center.
-The bank has 57 branches throughout Hawaiʻi, three in Guam and two in Saipan.
+Its principal subsidiary, First Hawaiian Bank, founded in 1858, is Hawaiʻi’s oldest and largest financial institution headquartered in Honolulu at the First Hawaiian Center.
+The bank has 57 branches throughout Hawaiʻi, three in Guam and one in Saipan.
 It offers banking services to consumer and commercial customers, including deposit products, lending services and wealth management, insurance, private banking and trust services.
 First Hawaiian was listed on the NASDAQ on August 4, 2016, and made its debut at number 12 in the January 2017 publication of Forbes' America's 100 Largest Banks with $20 billion in total assets.
 In 2019, BNP Paribas sold its stake in First Hawaiian Bank.

 History

 In 1858, local businessmen, Charles Reed Bishop and William A. Aldrich, opened Bishop & Co.
 This was the first successful banking partnership under the laws of the independent Kingdom of Hawaiʻi.
 It operated from a basement room in "Makee & Anthon's Building" on Kaʻahumanu Street.
 On the day Bishop & Co. opened, it took in $4,784.25 in deposits.
 In 1895, Samuel M. Damon bought Bishop & Co. from Charles Bishop.

 In 1910, Bishop & Co. bank opened its first branch in Hilo.
 It then opened its first Kauaʻi branch in Waimea in 1911.
 In 1919 Bishop & Co. incorporated as the Bank of Bishop & Co.

 During the 1920s the bank steadily grew, acquiring the Bank of Honolulu in 1922, opening a branch in Kona in 1923, and opening yet another branch on Lānaʻi in 1924.
 The bank's growth slowed after it merged with First National Bank of Hawaii, First American Savings Bank, Army National Bank of Schofield Barracks, and Baldwin Bank (Maui) in 1929.
 The bank then changed its name to Bishop First National Bank of Honolulu.

 In 1933, the bank's name became Bishop National Bank of Hawaii at Honolulu.
 The bank's name changed yet again in 1956, this time to Bishop National Bank of Hawaii.

 In 1966, Cooke Trust Company acquired the bank.
 It was then changed to First Hawaiian Bank in 1969.
 The next year, in 1970, the bank opened its first branch on Guam in Dededo.

 In 1975, First Hawaiian acquired Hawaii Thrift & Loan, which had been in financial difficulty, and turned it into First Hawaiian Creditcorp.

 First Hawaiian Bank acquired many other banks during the 1990s.
 In 1991, First Hawaiian acquired First Interstate Bank of Hawaii.
 Then in 1992, it acquired the East West Bank, which had one branch in Honolulu and one on Maui.